rubenerd/rubenerd.com/content/post/2016/folding-paper-seven-times.markdown

 ---
 title: "Folding paper seven times"
 date: "2016-03-16T16:01:00+10:00"
-summary: "Or when you turn paper to wood"
+abstract: "Or when you turn paper to wood"
 category: Hardware
 tag:
 - paper